JuliaPhysics/BeamletOptics.jl/README.md

 - [x] GaussianBeamlet efield calculation fails at beam waist
 - [ ] point_on_beam calculation can be incorrect at optical surfaces
 - [ ] intersection calculation can be incorrect if two objects "touch"
+- [ ] inconsistent rotation behavior for shapes of type Mesh

 ## Comments